home-assistant/home-assistant.io/source/_integrations/goodwe.markdown

 ha_integration_type: integration
 ---

 The GoodWe integration will poll a [GoodWe](http://www.goodwe.com/) solar inverter over the local network and present its runtime values as sensors in Home Assistant.
+It uses the Modebus protocol on top of the UDP protocol.

 It works with GoodWe ET, EH, BT, BH, ES, EM, DT, MS, D-NS, XS and BP families of inverters.
 Different inverter families/models expose different sets of sensors, the newer models have usually broader support.